isovalent/cilium-grafana-observability-demo/README.md

 Before we get too far, let's go over the different components:

-- `coreapi` is a RESTFUL HTTP main API used by the resumes, recruiter, and jobpoisting components.
+- `coreapi` is a RESTFUL HTTP main API used by the resumes, recruiter, and jobposting components.
 It manages creating, retrieving and listing resumes and jobpostings from Elasticsearch.
 - `crawler` will periodically generate random resumes and sends them to `loader` via gRPC.
-- `loader` is a gRPC service which submits resumes into a the `resumes` kafka topic to be processed by the `resumes` component.
+- `loader` is a gRPC service which submits resumes into the `resumes` kafka topic to be processed by the `resumes` component.
 - `resumes` subscribes to the `resumes` kafka topic, and submits the resumes to the `coreapi`, which stores them in Elasticsearch.
-- `elasticsearch` stores resumes, job postings, and analytics
+- `elasticsearch` stores resumes, job postings, and analytics.
 - `kafka` takes resumes in from `loader` in the `resumes` topic.
 - `jobposting` Uses the `coreapi` to lists job postings on a web UI and allows applicants to submit their resumes.
 - `recruiter` Uses the `coreapi` to list applicants and allows you to view their resumes.